THE CHARMING CITY OF VALLADOLID, MEXICO

 Hours: Tours run daily at 3pm, 6pm, 8pm.

-The combination of aquamarine water, white walls, and natural light create a calming effect that will make you want to stay forever.
-Zentik also offers accommodation, and if it’s anything like their spa, it’s probably a dream.
+The combination of aquamarine water, white walls, and natural light creates a calming effect that will make you want to stay forever.
+Hotel Zentik also offers accommodation, and if it’s anything like their spa, it’s probably a dream.

-Hostal Candelaria offers both dorm beds, as well as private rooms.
-The vegetation gives it a beautiful, relaxing ambiance and is a great place to meet people.
+Hostel Candelaria offers both dorm beds, as well as private rooms.
+The vegetation gives it a beautiful, relaxing ambiance, and is a great place to meet people.
 The staff is super helpful and their breakfast is delicious.

-Casa Valladolid Boutique Hotel has a great aesthetic with its minimalist design, turquoise pool, and surrounding greenery.
+Casa Quetzal Hotel has a great aesthetic with its minimalist design, turquoise pool, and surrounding greenery.
 It’s located just 3 blocks from the main plaza and is even closer to another quaint courtyard with cute cafes.